nrosenstein-c4d/mirror-aaOcean/Plugins/Houdini/src/README.WIN.txt

 # hcustom build command on windows
 # please make sure that you are using the compiler required for your version of houdini
+# also, you need VC directories in the PATH variable for windows.
+See HDK docs
 # Launch Houdini Command Line Tools
 # run the following

-set MSVCDir="C:/Program Files (x86)/Microsoft Visual Studio 11.0/VC"
+set MSVCDir="C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC"
 cd %MSVCDir%
 vcvarsall.bat